lit/lit.dev/packages/lit-dev-content/site/docs/v3/releases/upgrade.md

 - Lit's npm modules are now published as ES2021.
 - APIs marked deprecated in Lit 2.x releases have been removed.
 - SSR hydration support modules have moved to the `@lit-labs/ssr-client` package.
+- Type only: type of `renderRoot` has been made more correct.
 - Decorator behavior has been unified between TypeScript experimental decorators and standard decorators.
 - Support was removed for Babel decorators version "2018-09".